Thanasis Karagounis

-Thanasis Karagounis (Greek: Θανάσης Καραγκούνης; born 25 September 1991) is a Greek professional footballer who plays as a winger or an attacking midfielder for Super League 2 club Proodeftiki.
+Thanasis Karagounis (Greek: Θανάσης Καραγκούνης; born 25 September 1991) is a former Greek professional footballer who played as a winger or an attacking midfielder for Super League 2 club Proodeftiki.

 Club career

 Fokikos

 Karagounis started his professional career in 2008 with Fokikos, making 30 appearances in the Football League 2 and scoring 4 goals.

 Atromitos

 In summer 2009 he joined the newly promoted Beta Ethniki champions Atromitos,.

 He was part of the Atromitos team who were runners-up of the 2010–11 Greek Cup, after losing 0–3 to AEK Athens.
-Thanasis only made 2 appearances in Atromitos' way to the final, one as a starter against Anagennisi Giannitsa for the fourth phase and one as a substitute against Diagoras for the second leg of the quarter finals.
+Thanasis only made 2 appearances in Atromitos' way to the final, one as a starter against Anagennisi Giannitsa for the fourth phase and one as a substitute against Diagoras for the second leg of the quarter-finals.
 He scored his first goal with the club on 3 May 2014 in an away loss 2–1 against Twente.